 Though I did not connect with Israel in the way my friends did, I connected deeply with the literature surrounding my experience.
 I learned from cobblestones and sandstone, Appelman and Oz.

 The Jews have never come to Israel at a convenient time or arrived in comfort or in style.
 Whether it was after 40 years wandering the desert, fleeing some sort of persecution, or hoping for a better life, Israel is a small lifeboat for Jews in the prodigious ocean of an often forbidding world.
-So as its stony streets only reminded me of the cobblestone in Krakow, and the sandstone reminded me of the urgency of the State of Israel, and cloaked men provoked memories of grave sites, I was just happy to see all of this at a time of such prosperity, born out of desolation.
+So its stony streets reminded me of the cobblestone in Krakow, and the sandstone reminded me of the urgency of the State of Israel, and cloaked men evoked memories of grave sites, and I was just happy to see all of this at a time of such prosperity, born out of desolation.